35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Locati Architects

-A rustic modern bathroom blends the old with the new, including galvanized metal, rough stone, reclaimed wood, and cast iron accessories.
+A rustic modern bathroom seamlessly blends the old with the new, featuring galvanized metal, rough stone, reclaimed wood, and cast-iron accessories.
 Modern rustic bathrooms combine the warmth and charm of natural materials with clean lines and sleek finishes.
+The two stunning modern mountain bathrooms feature warm wood accents, wallpaper, and contemporary lighting fixtures.

 Modern Rustic Bathroom